functionally/nacatgunma/Cardano-for-Layer-1.md

-# Using Cardand for Layer 1
+# Extension: Using Cardano for Layer 1

 Cardano can be used as a Layer 1 by Nacatgunma.
 Users can publicize their new tips via Cardano smart-contract transactions.